Page fragments

 Section titled “Examples”External script

-Section titled “External script”Inject a third-party tag manager:
+Section titled “External script”The following hook injects a third-party tag manager into <head>:

 "page:fragments": async (event, ctx) => { const containerId = await ctx.kv.get<string>("settings:gtmContainerId"); if (!containerId) return null;